libertymutual/ssh-key-enforcer-stash/README.md

-# SSH Key Enforcer for Stash
+# SSH Key Enforcer for BitBucket Server

 ## What it do..
-Layers additional controls over Stash's SSH key features that enforce the stronger controls required in an enterprise environment.
+Layers additional controls over -Stash's- Bitbucket's SSH key features that enforce the stronger controls required in an enterprise environment.

 ## Features
 - Block unamed keys being added directly to Projects or Repositories